debroyankit/PBIP_Analyzer/README.md

 1. Locate the project's Report and Semantic Model folders automatically (accepts either a direct path to a `.pbip` file, or the parent folder containing one).
-2. Parse the semantic model (tables, columns, calculated columns, measures, relationships).
+2. Parse the semantic model (tables, columns, calculated columns, measures, relationships, and Row-Level Security RLS roles).
-3. Parse the report (pages, visuals, fields/measures used).
+3. Parse the report (pages, visuals, fields/measures used, and Page/Report-level filters).
-4. Build the full dependency graph, including relationship- and calculated-column-derived table links, and measure-to-measure lineage.
+4. Build the full dependency graph, including RLS dependencies, relationship- and calculated-column-derived table links, and measure-to-measure lineage.
-5. Print a per-table report to the console, plus an unused-entities summary.
-6. Automatically save a formatted Excel workbook with a unique timestamp (e.g. `dependency_report_20260719_164728.xlsx`) to your `Downloads` folder.
+5. Automatically save a formatted Excel workbook with a unique timestamp (e.g. `dependency_report_20260719_164728.xlsx`) to your `Downloads` folder.
 (It also writes a copy to `./output/dependency_report.xlsx`).

 Useful flags: